jsloyer/jsloyer/content/post/att-uverse-modem-bypass-unifi-usg.md

 I would highly encourage you to use the above file as a starting point and modify it as you see fit if you have any other information referencing `eth0`.

 # Speed Test Results
 Below are a couple speed tests I captured after.
 My speeds roughly stayed the same which is amazing as I have seen some instructions that greatly reduce the speed with a bridge running on the USG.
+I did notice the ping times went down a couple milliseconds, I will take that any day, things feel a lot more snappier now!!!

 ## Speed tests